-Usablenet assistive sites are text-only interfaces that are dynamically generated to reflect the latest content and services.
+Usablenet assistive sites are web accessible interfaces that are dynamically generated to reflect the latest content and services.
 Over the course of 13 years we have worked with customers in varying industries, such as universities, retail and travel companies to deliver assistive sites that make the web accessible to all.

 Assistive technology should be part of every mobile strategy.
-Our assistive solution is designed to help companies improve compliance with web accessibility standards, such as ADA, Section 508 and W2CAG.
+Our assistive solution is designed to help companies improve compliance with web accessibility standards, such as ADA, Section 508 and WCAG.

 CLIENT EXAMPLE: AMTRAK ASSISTIVE

 Amtrak has 21,000 route miles and operates more than 300 trains each day — at speeds up to 150 mph — to more than 500 destinations.

 Amtrak’s assistive site, built by Usablenet, is designed specifically to support its riders with visual, auditory, motor, or learning impairments.
 Travelers with disabilities often experience difficulty accessing and processing information in certain formats and have trouble completing the booking transaction.
 In addition, they encounter mobility limitations due to device constraints and outdated equipment.